andreasdr/minitscript/README-LanguageDraft-2.0.md

     end
 ```

 ## 1.4.
-Structure data validations, which are type hinted interfaces alike
+Data objects, which can optionally be validated

 ```
     # maybe, but looks good already